-- Cassava accessions 'H0008', 'H0015', 'H0001', 'UG 126' and 'DMA 030' are recommended to be grown at both agro-ecological zones based on their tolerance to ACMV disease infection, high root tuber and starch yields. - Of the two agro-ecological zones, deciduous forest zone is recommended and harvesting the crop at 12MAP is to be preferred to harvesting at 8MAP - Accessions 'UG126', 'H0008', 'H0001' and 'DMA 030' are recommended for industrial purposes based on their starch qualities such as low solubility, high swelling volume and swelling power, high peak viscosity and high paste stability values. - Accessions 'UG 126', 'DMA 030' and 'UCC 90' are recommended for domestic purposes, such as for the preparation of fufu and banku since they produced starches of high setback viscosity values. - It is recommended that a longer period of time, for instance 3 years can be used for further evaluations of the cassava genotypes studied.
-This will allow for more data to be collected and extensive statistical analyses made on genotype x location x year interactions. - It is also recommended that the study (trials) be extended to other agroecological zones in Ghana such as the transitional and Guinea savanna since cassava is widely grown in Ghana.
+- Cassava accessions 'H0008', 'H0015', 'H0001', 'UG 126' and 'DMA 030' are recommended to be grown at both agro-ecological zones based on their tolerance to ACMV disease infection, high root tuber and starch yields. - Of the two agro-ecological zones, deciduous forest zone is recommended and harvesting the crop at 12MAP is to be preferred to harvesting at 8MAP - Accessions 'UG126', 'H0008', 'H0001' and 'DMA 030' are recommended for industrial purposes based on their starch qualities such as low solubility, for industrial purposes based on their starch qualities such as low solubility, high swelling volume and swelling power, high peak viscosity and high paste stability values. - Accessions 'UG 126', 'DMA 030' and 'UCC 90' are recommended for domestic purposes, such as for the preparation of fufu and banku since they produced starches of high setback viscosity values. - It is recommended that a longer period of time, for instance 3 years can be used for further evaluations of the cassava genotypes studied.
+This will allow used for more data to be collected and extensive statistical analyses made on for more data to be collected and extensive statistical analyses made on genotype x location x year interactions.